Axia-Tech/AXIA-wiki/docs/learn/learn-common-good-chains.md

 of the chain itself; by encoding this logic directly into the Statemint runtime, token storage and actions do not need to be metered and can happen faster and cheaper.

-Like most common good chains, Statemint will use the DOT token as its native token, i.e. represented in its instance of the Balances pallet.
-Statemint trusts messages about balances from the Relay Chain, and vice versa, so users can transfer DOT from the Relay Chain to their address on Statemint and back.
+Like most common good chains, Statemint will use the SOLAR token as its native token, i.e. represented in its instance of the Balances pallet.
+Statemint trusts messages about balances from the Relay Chain, and vice versa, so users can transfer SOLAR from the Relay Chain to their address on Statemint and back.

 Because of the efficiency of executing logic in a parachain, the transaction fees and deposits (including the existential deposit) are about 1/10th of their value on the Relay Chain.
-These low fee levels mean that Statemint is well suited to handling DOT balances and transfers as well as managing on-chain assets.
+These low fee levels mean that Statemint is well suited to handling SOLAR balances and transfers as well as managing on-chain assets.

 As a common good parachain, Statemint must stay fully aligned with the Relay Chain.
 Upgrades to